-Learn how to protect yourself against identity theft, how it can affect you and what to do if you’re a victim of identity fraud.
+Learn how it can affect you and what to do if you're a victim.

 Having your identity stolen can be traumatic because you can end up with a pile of debt if the issue isn’t resolved effectively.
 This makes it more important than ever to protect your personal and financial information to reduce the chances of becoming a victim.